-8 Mistakes to Avoid as a New Youtuber
+8 Mistakes People Should Avoid as a New YouTuber

 In the ten years that I’ve been a YouTuber, I’ve made a lot of mistakes.
 I learned from those mistakes and have helped many new YouTubers start their own channels.
 Here is a list of eight common mistakes that new YouTubers should avoid, along with tips to do things in a better way.

 One common mistake that a lot of new YouTubers make is failing to have a long-term vision.
 Without a long-term vision, you’re more likely to poorly brand your YouTube channel, drop your YouTube channel activity in busier times, and, midway through, change the type of content you create and upload.
 None of these are good for your channel!

 If you can think of the kind of content you’ll love to consistently create and share in the long-run, you’ll not only be able to narrow down your brand and effectively communicate to your audience who you are and what your channel is all about, but you’ll also have a better idea on what to put out next.

 2. Choosing an ineffective custom URL

 Another mistake I made with my first YouTube channel was choosing an ineffective custom URL.
 Because my last name is Kim, I wanted to make my custom URL “YouTube.com/kimagination.”
 But it wasn’t available.
 So, I took “kimaginati0n” with a zero where the “o” should be.
 I thought it was a good idea back then but it was a terrible idea.

 Choose a custom URL with words that can’t be confused with other similar-sounding words.
 For consistency across all your different social media accounts, try to choose a custom URL that matches the usernames of all your other social media channels.
 If the username you want isn’t available, then keep on trying to come up with a good name that is available.
 When you’ve secured the same username across all your different social media channels, you can then very simply promote yourself and all your social media channels by displaying just the social media icons followed by your one username.